 Data deduplication is a data compression process where you identify and remove duplicate or repeated copies of information.
 Also referred to as single-instance storage, intelligent compression, commonality factoring, or data reduction, deduplication allows you to store one unique copy of data in your data warehouse or database.

-The deduplication process analyzes incoming data and compares it to data that's already stored in the system.
+The deduplication process analyzes incoming data and compares it to data already stored in the system.
 If the data is already there, deduplication algorithms delete the duplicate information while creating a reference to it.
-If you upload a changed version of a previous file, the system will back up a said file while adding the changes to the data segment.
+If you upload a changed version of a previous file, the system will back up the said file while adding the changes to the data segment.
 Deduplication algorithms also keep track of outgoing data to delete duplicates, which speeds up the information transfer process.

 Data Derivation